-2018 Monday After The Masters In North Myrtle Beach
+2019 Monday After the Masters In North Myrtle Beach

-While the events surrounding the tournament change each year, North Myrtle Beach provides convenient access to all the tournament’s courses and event venues.
-For more information on this year’s schedule of events and other information, visit our events page or the Monday After The Masters website.
+While the events surrounding the tournament change each year, North Myrtle Beach provides convenient access to the tournament’s courses and event venues, including The Dye Club at Barefoot Resort and the House of Blues.
+For more information on this year’s schedule of events and other information, visit the Monday After the Masters website.

-If you’re coming to North Myrtle Beach for Monday After The Masters, here are a few recommendations on how to make the most of your trip:
+If you’re coming to North Myrtle Beach for Monday After the Masters, here are a few insider tips on how to make the most of your trip:

 WHERE TO STAY:

 North Myrtle Beach is home to a variety of accommodations for groups of all sizes.
-If you have a big group of golf buddies, a large family or a few couples, consider booking one of the many beach homes in the area.
+If you have a big group of golf buddies, a large family or a few couples joining you, consider booking one of the many beach homes in the area.
 Many of these homes are oceanfront, allowing you to enjoy the views of the beach before, between or after the tournament’s events.

 WHERE TO PLAY: